weynandk/info_threefold/docs/token/how_to_buy/README.md

 Here is the [ThreeFold referral link](https://www.liquid.com?affiliate=kmOSQysu714987).
 Please share it (or this page) with anybody you think would be interested in participating in the TLE.
 We can really use your support to generate awareness & excitement.
 If you are looking for additional materials on ThreeFold, please get in touch with Sam T. or Adnan.

-Once your registered, follow news to join the IEO & let’s get this party started!
+Once your registered, follow news to join the TLE & let’s get this party started!